 Typically, most of the reports in SSRS are executed on demand.
-It means, when a user request a report – first the query in the Dataset will run and then the respective report will be displayed.
-This entire process within the Report manager is called as the Processing Options.
-It might be an ideal approach for the small data sets.
-But what about the large Data sets, or a long running queries?.
-In this situation you can use the Report Snapshot in SSRS.
+It means when a user requests a report – first, the query in the Dataset will run, and then the respective report will be displayed.
+This entire process within the Report manager is called the Processing Options.
+It might be an ideal approach for small data sets.
+But what about large Datasets or long-running queries?
+In this situation, you can use the Report Snapshot in SSRS.

-Snapshot in SSRS is a pre-executed report which contains the layout information, and the dataset that is used for the report.
+A snapshot in SSRS is a pre-executed report which contains the layout information and the Dataset used for the report.
 You can use this snapshot option to store the report data based on the schedules.
-So that you can restrict the user from accessing the long running queries.
-In this article we will show you the steps involved in creating a snapshot in SQL reporting services with example.
+So, you can restrict the user from accessing the long-running queries.

-Before we start creating Snapshot in SSRS, Let me open my Report Manager to show the existing reports in our server.
-For this demonstration we are going to use the previously created report called Insert Page Breaks in SSRS Report so please refer the same to understand the Report data.
+Before we start creating a Snapshot in SSRS, Let me open my Report Manager to show the existing reports on our server.
+For this SSRS Snapshot demonstration, we will use the previously created report called Insert Page Breaks in Report.
+So please refer to the same to understand the SSRS Report data.

 Let me show you the Report Preview.